-Each tree pattern node carries a name label, corresponding to an element or attribute name or a word appearing in a text node in some document or annotation (we use \underline{w} to denote the word \underline{w}).
-Pattern edges correspond either to child (/) or descendant (//) relationships between nodes; we assume that a text word is a child of its closest enclosing element.
-Due to the special role we attach to URIs, we impose that an URI-labeled node always appears as a child (not descendant) of another node in the view.
-Each node may be decorated with zero or more among the following labels: id, standing for structural identifier1; cont, standing for the full XML subtree rooted at the node; and val, standing for the concatenation of all text descendants of the node.
+Each tree pattern node carries a name label, corresponding to an element or attribute name or a word appearing in a text node in some document or annotation (we will use w to denote the word w).
+Pattern edges correspond either to the child (/) or the descendant (//) relationships between nodes; we assume that a text word is a child of its closest enclosing element or ancestor node.
+Due to the special role we attach to URIs, we impose that an URI-labeled view node always appears as a child (not descendant) of another node in the view.
+Each node may be decorated with zero or more among the following labels: id, standing for structural identifier; cont, standing for the full XML subtree rooted at the node; and val, standing for the concatenation of all text descendants of the node, in document order.
 An id, cont or val label attached to a node denotes the fact that the structural ID, the content or the value, respectively, of the node belong to the pattern result.
 Finally, each node may be labeled with a predicate of the form [val=c] where c is some constant.